 Promoting Clash Avoidance

-Another level of difference among clash detection vs clash avoidance is that in clash avoidance we can implement n number of strategies.
-Developing a framework that gives importance to interdisciplinary coordination is one of the first aspects to clash avoidance.
+Another point of difference in clash detection & clash avoidance is that in clash avoidance we can implement n number of strategies.
+Developing a framework that gives importance to interdisciplinary coordination is one of the first aspects of clash avoidance.

 In that, precedence must be given to the organization’s work procedure and culture.
-This approach is particularly important for developing a single BIM Model devoid of clashes and conflicts.
+This approach is particularly important for developing a single BIM Model devoided of clashes and conflicts.

 Listed below are a few strategies that help in clash avoidance: